plot.variable generates a

 rfsrcorrandomForestobject, or aplot.variableresult.- ...

-Optional arguments such as
+Optional arguments

-time,time_labels, andoobthat tailor the marginal dependence extraction.
+time,time_labels, andoobthat tune the marginal dependence extraction.

 Value

-A gg_variable object: a data.frame of all predictor
+A gg_variable object: a data.frame pairing every

-"family" class attribute ("regr", "class", or
+("regr", "class", or "surv") that

-"surv") used by plot.gg_variable for dispatch.
+plot.gg_variable uses for dispatch.

 Details